-Alistair has worked in the relocation industry for over nine years, working in Senior Management positions for both a Relocation Management Company and a Destination Service Provider.
-For the past two years he has been Managing Director of Relocation Support Services (RSS) one of the leading providers of Destination Services in the UK.
+Alistair has worked in the relocation industry for over twelve years, working in Senior Management positions for both a Relocation Management Company and a Destination Service Provider.
+For the past five years he has been Managing Director of Relocation Support Services (RSS) one of the leading providers of Destination Services in the UK.
 Reporting to the Board of Directors, Alistair has full responsibility and accountability for the performance of the company.

 Alistair’s primary role is to deliver the best levels of client and employee satisfaction at all times.
 He drives business goals with enthusiasm and professionalism, and continuously demonstrates excellence in all he does, ensuring that the end result is always a completely satisfied customer.